clutter/SplitScreenScanner/README.md

     // Text displayed when no scans have been made during the current scanning session var nothingScannedText: String {
         return "Scan an item to start loading"
     }

+    // Used for playing sounds just after a barcode scan is made func playBarcodeScanSound(for result: ScanResult) {
+        // Play scanning sound
+    }
 }